Part 1 - General

 What do I do if I know the practice unit is in deficit?

-If there is not sufficient funds in the bank account to cover all the correct credit balances, the position must be rectified without delay.
-All rule breaches are to be disclosed on the next Accounts certificate to be submitted.
-If the deficit is ongoing, you are advised to inform Financial Compliance department for advice
+If there are insufficient funds in the client bank account to cover all the correct credit balances, sufficient funds must be introduced without delay.
+All rule breaches are to be disclosed on the next Accounts Certificate.
+If sufficient funds cannot be introduced, meaning the deficit cannot be rectified and is ongoing, please report this to the Financial Compliance Department immediately.

 Rule 6.3.1(c)